Leo-Thomas/ConvNeXt-for-Image-Captioning/README.md

-# ConvNeXt Approach for Image Captioning
+# ConvNeXt for Image Captioning

 <!-- ABOUT THE PROJECT -->
 ## About the project